Art Hive, LLC

 What’s your story?

-Friends since high school, Kirsten & Mary are joining forces to start a creative reuse and art center in Staunton.
-The center will be a hub for traditionally non-recyclable materials, such as paint, fabric, and wood, and will also serve as a catalyst for alternative and emerging artists, creators, and craftspeople.
-By providing a resource for recycling materials and exchanging ideas at a low cost, they aim to create a nurturing space for trying new disciplines, tools, and materials, taking classes, asking questions, and being inspired in a welcoming environment.
+Friends since high school, Kirsten & Mary joined forces to bring a creative reuse and art center in Staunton.
+The center is a hub for reusing traditionally non-recyclable materials, such as paint, fabric, and wood, and also serves as a catalyst for alternative and emerging artists, creators, and craftspeople.
+By providing a resource for recycling materials and exchanging ideas at a low cost, they have created a nurturing space for trying new disciplines, tools, and materials, taking classes, asking questions, and being inspired in a welcoming environment.